 Going into his second season with Etixx-Quick Step, Yves Lampaert was looking forward to taking on the full complement of the northern Classics in 2016, something that was ruined while doing his weekly shop in Lidl.

-Perhaps distracted by a great deal on a 15 pack of clothes hangers, Lampaert’s girlfriend rammed the trolley into the back of his leg, causing an inflamed Achilles tendon that would put him out for the whole of April.
+Perhaps distracted by a great deal on a 15 pack of circular saws in the famous Lidl middle aisle, Lampaert's girlfriend rammed the trolley into the back of his leg, causing an inflamed Achilles tendon that would put him out for the whole of April.

 3. Ed Clancy's heavy luggage